Captain

 Tim St. Clair, West Seattle Herald-News, 2002

-Web Slave's Note: The building that once house The Embers was reported as demolished in about early 2003
+Web Slave's Note: The building that once housed The Embers was reported as demolished in about early 2003

 Sammy Carlson, December 2006